Linton has a new defibrillator! See below, for how to use it

 The Parish Council has arranged for a defibrillator to be acquired and installed on the outside wall of the Village Hall.At a meeting on 27 November 2017, the defibrillator was brought into commission by John Rivers, President of the Kent Association of Local Councils, who also demonstrated how to use it.

-Defibrillators are not cheap, and the Parish Council is very grateful for grants and donations it has received to assist with the cost, from:
+Defibrillators are not cheap, and the Parish Council is very grateful for several grants and donations it has received to assist with the cost, from:

 Kent County Council (thanks to Cllr Paulina Stockell)

 Staplehurst Masonic Lodge (thanks to Bob Garrett, Bull Inn licensee)

 .. and to Linton Village Hall, for providing the location and an electricity supply